V-Adebayo/routing-lab/project/routing.md

 ![nslookup](screenshots/nslookup.png)

-### Explanation
+### What I observed

-The `nslookup` command queries the DNS server to translate **google.com** into its IP address.
+The DNS server successfully translated **google.com** into an IP address.

-The output confirms that the DNS server successfully resolved the domain name, allowing the computer to locate Google's servers.
+This confirms that DNS resolution is working properly.

 ---

-## Step 3: Test Connectivity
+## 3. Test Connectivity

 ### Command